NickGeneva/orle/README.md

 ORLE is a python module to make the use of OpenFOAM simulations accessable to reinformenct learning models.
 Using simple job configurations, OpenFOAM enviroments can easily be requested on different hardware than the deep learning model.
-ORLE will handle the modification of the simulation files, running the simulation, as well as getting the data into a more Python friend form to learn from.
+ORLE will handle the modification of the simulation files, running the simulation, as well as getting the data into a more Python friendly form to learn from.

 Styling based on isort for imports and yapf.